Tanay-Dwivedi/Python-Projects/Count_Words_in_column/readme.md

 This Python code uses the Pandas library to load article data from a CSV file hosted online.
 It calculates the number of words in each article, adds a new column with this information to the dataset, and prints the resulting DataFrame.
 Essentially, it performs data analysis and manipulation tasks on the provided dataset.

+Using the `pandas` library for data handling and preparation.
+The pandas library doesn’t have any method to count the number of words in a piece of text.
+One way to solve this problem is by finding the length of the text by splitting the complete text.

 -----

 ## Installation